 Generally speaking, a full-time residency park is exactly what it sounds like, there are no restrictions to anyone for any length of time so long as there are no rules violations or reasons why the resident should not be living in the park in the first place.

 Limited residency parks are ones that state that the residents within the park will only be able to live within the traditional confines of the park for a limited amount of time per year.

 The most common limit is for residents to only be able to live in the park six months of the year and the other six months they are unable to live within the park.

 There seems to be a bit of gray as to how hard the mobile home park managers seem to enforce this rule as well as how exactly they do elect to enforce this when the resident physically owns the home they live in.

-Regardless of these details it still is important to know that these rules exist and for every mobile home Buyer to be aware of it and how it will affect them moving forward.
+Regardless of these details it still is important to know that these rules exist and for every mobile home Buyer to be aware of them and how they will affect them moving forward.

-When looking at buying a mobile home within the greater Sarasota Florida area we can not stress enough to every Buyer to read and understand all the rules and regulations of the park prior to buying their mobile home so that you are able to know if the park is a full time residency or a part time residency park.
+When looking at buying a mobile home within the greater Sarasota Florida area we can not stress enough to every Buyer to read and understand all the rules and regulations of the park prior to buying their mobile home so that they are able to know if the park is a full-time residency or a part-time residency park.

 Having this information readily available will surely help you, the Buyer, in deciding if the home you are looking at is right for you.